van-hai-ho/getandcleandataproject/CodeBook.md

 *selectedFeatureIndexes* | the list of indexes of the measurements on the mean and standard deviation for each measurement, extracted from measurementFeatures.
 These include mean frequency (meanFreq) and angle gravityMean.
 *selectedFeatures* | the list the measurements on the mean and standard deviation for each measurement, extracted from measurementFeatures.
 These include mean frequency (meanFreq) and angle gravityMean.
 *extractedData* | a subset of mergedData that include only the measurements on the mean and standard deviation for each measurement. extractedData will be extended with columns "Activity" for the activity name on which the measurement is recorded, and "Subject" for the subject on which the measurement is recorded.
-*activityLabels* | a data frame to provide index and descriptive activity names as defined in "UCI_HAR_Dataset/activity_labels.txt".
+*activityLabels* | a data frame provides index and descriptive activity names as defined in "UCI_HAR_Dataset/activity_labels.txt".
 *trainingLabels* | the activity labels for the training set, as defined in "UCI_HAR_Dataset/train/y_train.txt".
 *testLabels* | the activity labels for the test set, as defined in "UCI_HAR_Dataset/test/y_test.txt".
 *mergedLabels* | the activity labels for both training and test sets.
+*extractedDataWithActivityLabel* | the extracted data with measurements and activity label assigned for each record.
-*mergedActivityNames* | the activity labels for both training and test sets along with their descriptive activity names.
+*mergedActivityNames* | the extracted data that is mapped to descriptive activity names.
 *trainingSubjects* | the list of subjects used in training set, as defined in "UCI_HAR_Dataset/train/subject_train.txt".
 *testSubjects* | the list of subjects used in test set, as defined in "UCI_HAR_Dataset/test/subject_test.txt".
+*mergedSubjects* | the list of subjects used in both training and test sets.
 *extractedDataMelt* | melted data after reshaping the extracted data so that each row is a unique id-variable combination, where id is "Subject" and "Activity", variable is the selected measurement features (selectedFeatures).
 *averageMeasurements* | the tidy data set with the average of each variable for each activity and each subject.